patauchi/biogeoTools/README.md

 The paper of the application is accesible from https://

+### Points Spatial Correlation
+Atauchi, P.J., Peterson, A. T. (2022).
+Bias on spatial points

+The paper of the application is accesible from https://

+### effect on bias samples on species distribution models
+Atauchi, P.J., Peterson, A. T. (2022).

+The paper of the application is accesible from https://

 # Acknowledgements

-Posgrado en Ciencias Biológicas UNAM for academic training; GSoC 2016, PAIPIIT IN112175 (2015) and IN116018 (2018) for partial financial support.
+Biodiversity Institute, The University of Kansas for academic trainingl; MatBios 2021 PAIP N87387257 and I324927 for partial financial support.